How to Install a Floating Hardwood Floor by Steller

 • A non-marking rubber mallet, suction cup and PVC shears (available from us or others)

-With Steller Floors, you can begin your assembly anywhere in the room, and easily push groups of boards from the middle of the floor into uncomfortable turns or egdes.
+With Steller Floors, you can begin your assembly anywhere in the room, and easily push groups of boards from the middle of the floor into uncomfortable turns or edges.
 Thanks to our patented Steller Assembly System, a 200-square-foot room will fly by as fast as LVP.
 Watch this video for a demonstration of the assembly process:

 Quick Start Guide:

 First, snap the arm of a Steller clip into the milled edge of a Steller plank.
+You can assemble a whole row this way to get started. linking butt ends together using a similar process.

-Third, hold down the first plank with two clips.
-Use a quick, light tap along the second plank until milled edges and clips are secure.
+Next, place a new plank alongside a plank with two clips and use a quick, light tap along the second plank until milled edges and clips are secure.
 You can use your hands, stomp with your feet, or use a rubber mallet.

 Step 3: Complete Installation